KernFerm/countdown-timer-obs/README.md

 ## Usage

-1. Place your MP3 file (`example.mp3`) in the same directory as the script.
+1. Place your MP3 file or WAV file (`example.mp3`) in the same directory as the script.
 2. **Run the script:**

   ```